 A DUI charge isn’t an open-and-shut case.
 With the right defense, you can explore all angles of your case and get the best representation available.
 At JacksonWhite Law, we do just that.

-Our defense team, led by Jeremy Geigle, will work to get your sentence reduced or your charges dropped, if there’s errors in the prosecutor’s case.
+Our defense team will work to get your sentence reduced or your charges dropped, if there’s errors in the prosecutor’s case.
 No matter what the situation, having the right team in your corner can make all the difference in minimizing the impact of your DUI.